felixSchober/ABSA-Transformer/README.md

 ## Abstract

 In this master’s thesis, we propose a novel neural network architecture for Aspect Based Sentiment Analysis (ABSA).
 This architecture is based on the Google transformer introduced in 2017 by Vaswani et al. [80] and inspired by the works of Schmitt et al. [69].

 The model we propose classifies multi-label aspect-based sentiment end-to-end.
 To the best of our knowledge, this is the first model which uses a transformer for aspect-based sentiment analysis.

 Furthermore, this thesis explores transfer- and multitask learning.
 We show that multitask learning is capable of augmenting data with auxiliary tasks, thereby boosting model performance.

 For the evaluation of transfer learning, we reduce and categorize a collection of 18 million Amazon reviews.
 From this data, we form a new, large scale topic-based amazon review dataset with almost 1.2 million reviews.
 We use this dataset to trans- fer knowledge to a much smaller organic dataset.
 We demonstrate that we achieve significant performance increases using this technique.

 Finally, we evaluate and benchmark our proposed architecture on four datasets and report that the proposed ABSA-Transformer (ABSA-T) model achieves very competitive results on all datasets.

+## Data

+This application provides data loaders for the following datasets:

+- GermEval-2017
+- CoNLL-2003
+- Organic-2019
+- Custom Amazon Reviews

+### GermEval-2017

+The data for GermEval-2017 can be downloaded directly from the project website.
+To be able to train on this data, make sure to correct a spelling mistake in one of the data splits.
+There is one label which is spelled incorrectly.
+Instead of `postive` it should be `positive`.

+Put the data into `data/data/germeval-2017`.

+### CoNLL-2003

+The data from the project website can be used directly without changes.

+Put the data into `data/data/conll2003`

+### Organic-2019

+To get the data please send a mail to the socialROM team @ TUM.

+Put the data into `data/data/organic2019`

+### Custom Amazon Reviews

+I will make the data available for download in the future.
+In the meantime just contact me.

+If you have the data place it in `data/data/amazon/splits`

+## Word Vectors

+The application should automatically download missing word vectors into `.vector_cache`.
+However, sometimes connection problems may prevent this.
+In this case, place the manually downloaded vector files into the `.vector_cache` folder.
+The file should either be a `.txt` file for GloVe vectors or a `.vec` file for fastText vectors.

 ## Run Code